game-design-driven/Create-Prepare-to-Dye/README.md

 [![Modrinth Downloads](https://img.shields.io/modrinth/dt/bMs2ZGmU?label=Modrinth)](https://modrinth.com/modpack/create-prepare-to-dye)
 [![Release Pipeline](https://github.com/Yarden-zamir/Create-Prepare-to-Dye/actions/workflows/push.yml/badge.svg)](https://github.com/Yarden-zamir/Create-Prepare-to-Dye/actions/workflows/push.yml)

-⚙️ Create : Prepare to Dye is an opinionated, minimalistic modpack centered around complex and interesting automation.
+⚙️ Create : Prepare to Dye is an opinionated, high-effort modpack centered around complex and interesting automation.

 ## Intro
 As the head of a crumbling, inherented, capitalistic space company, you are forced to use the last card you have left, the rights to a small, dead, irradiated planet called **Chroma Prime**.

-**Chroma Prime** is mostly depleted in resources.
+**Chroma Prime** is mostly depleted in resources, but it is all you have left.
 You must take the planet, and **sell as much as possible** back to the hungry society of the "United SPACE consumer union plus plus" in order to **reestablish your company** as the "top shelf", "high volume production", "safe importer/exporter" "wheelchair accessible" winner it once was.
-You will need to **build factories** and **trade routes** create lasting **relationships**, compete with rivals and back-stab your way to the top.
+You will need to **build factories** and **trade routes** create lasting **relationships**, compete with rivals and back-stab your way **to the top.**
 ## About the project

 ### Concept
+- Your goal is to be the highest rated producer in the system.
+Trade with the best of them and have the most productive and reliable production lines.
 - You inhibit the shell of a powerful automaton.
 You don't eat, you don't sleep, you can break stone with your bare hands and you can do so fast.
 - This planet is depleted, you will need to figure out how to produces the resources you'll need on your own, mining need not apply.
-- Your goal is to be the highest rated producer in the system.
 ### Gameplay loop
 - You accept trade deals with various companies
 - You produce the resources needed to fulfill the trade deals